sliekens/gw2sdk/wiki/solution-layout.md

 - **coverlet.collector** is used to collect code coverage.
 - **ReportGenerator** (dotnet reportgenerator) is used to generate a code coverage report locally (offline).
 - **Codecov** is used to generate an online code coverage report.
 It has features not found in ReportGenerator but it can't be used offline.
-- **Microsoft.SourceLink.GitHub** is used to generate source link information for the NuGet package.
 - **PolySharp** is used to polyfill language features for older versions of .NET.
 For example it allows usage of nullable reference types in .NET Standard 2.0.
 - **Microsoft.NETFramework.ReferenceAssemblies** allows targeting .NET Framework without having the .NET Framework SDK installed.
 - **ReSharper Command Line Tools** (dotnet jb) is used for code cleanup.